-One challenge this Yext example brings up is how to distribute glossaries across multiple doc sets.
+One challenge this Yext example raises is how to distribute glossaries across multiple doc sets.
 Suppose only some of these terms are relevant to one doc set, and other terms are relevant to another doc set.
 Do you partition the glossary into multiple specialized glossaries by product, or just have one general glossary across all products?

 Use the strategy that makes sense for your docs.
-For the most part, since users just jump down to one specific glossary entry, it probably doesn’t matter if other terms (that aren’t specific to the doc set in context) are also included.
-On the other hand, filtering the definitions to a relevant subset would also encourage readers to actually browse through the definitions.
+For the most part, since users mostly jump down to one specific glossary entry, it probably doesn’t matter if other terms (that aren’t specific to the doc set in context) are also included.
+On the other hand, filtering the definitions to a relevant subset would also encourage readers to browse through the definitions.

 The Apigee glossary provides another good model to follow.
 One interesting decision with Apigee’s glossary is to format the entries as a table.
 The format probably doesn’t matter much, but given that there are official definition list elements in HTML, it seems a bit odd to reject definition lists and use tables instead.
 Definition lists usually display better on mobile devices such as phones and tablets, and definition lists are easier to work with in general.